 What’s Behind Ethical Travel

-Contribute to empowerment of indigenous women weavers by travelling in Western Highlands of Guatemala
+Contribute to the empowerment of indigenous women weavers by travelling in the Western Highlands of Guatemala.

 At Maya Traditions, we strongly believe that an alternative, sustainable, and culturally-rich tourism industry is possible.
 As a nonprofit social enterprise, we continually seek to support our indigenous artisan partners, their families, and their communities through social programs that work to build capacity, preserve local cultures and environments, and motivate women to strengthen their entrepreneurial ecosystems.

-Maya Traditions’ goals are reflected into the Ethical Tourism Program achievements:
+Maya Traditions’ goals are reflected in the Ethical Tourism Program achievements:

 - Poverty alleviation through providing artisans and healers with additional income-generating opportunities in Ethical Tourism.

 - Social welfare by paying a fair wage to our artisan partners for their time and expertise as they share their rich culture with local and foreign visitors.

 - Education: Providing an education in tourism for artisan partners and their families through capacity building workshops.
 We also direct profits to support Maya Traditions’ Youth Education Program.